davidcrowe/gatewaystack.com/index.md

 - metadata extraction (topics, intent, sentiment, risk)
 - generating routing hints based on detected patterns

-This layer ensures that the request entering validatabl and proxyabl is clean, safe, and structured, enabling fine-grained governance and more intelligent routing decisions.
+this layer ensures that the request entering validatabl and proxyabl is clean, safe, and structured, enabling fine-grained governance and more intelligent routing decisions.

-**3. validatabl – Access & policy enforcement**
+**3. `validatabl` – access & policy enforcement**

-Once a request is tied to a user, validatabl ensures it follows your rules:
+once a request is tied to a user, validatabl ensures it follows your rules:

 - tool- and model-level permissions
 - org-level policies